-Next, you should be prepared to explain why the Member should take action.
-You can highlight examples from your own work or other federally funded social and behavioral science research-but be sure to tie the findings to real world problems.
+Next, you should be prepared to explain why the lawmaker should take action.
+You can highlight examples from your own work or other federally funded social and behavioral science research-but if possible, be sure to tie the findings or potential impact to real world problems.
 A particularly effective way to frame this is to relate the implications of research to (1) saving or improving lives, or (2) saving money.
-Under the first category, you can discuss research that touches on public health, national security, disaster resilience, education, etc. When talking about saving money, you can cite research that focuses on improving government efficiency and effectiveness, generating revenue, creating jobs, or assisting decision-making.
+Under the first category, you can discuss research that touches on public health, national security, disaster resilience, education, etc. When talking about saving money, you can cite research that focuses on improving government efficiency and effectiveness, generating revenue, creating jobs, or informing decision-making.